tmcrossx/bondlib/README.md

 It is popular to use splines to get a smooth forward curve, but that introduces mathematical artifacts that have nothing to do with market prices.
+It is better to introduce interpolated instruments with prices that make sense to traders.

 Let $T$ be a totally ordered set of trading times.